tremor-rs/tremor-www/docs/concepts/runtime_capabilities.md

 This means that we have one contraflow event flowing backward for each event reaching its destination.
 The forward traffic volume will be mirrored by the contraflow volume, just that the contraflow itself is not leaving the system but is handled internally by [Operators] and [Connectors].

 Not all connectors support event delivery guarantees, as their nature doesn't support the notion of marking parts of a data stream as successfully handled.
 Those connectors will acknowledge every event that reaches them.
-For example [UDP](../reference/connectors/udp.md) falls into this category.
-Other connectors only acknowledge successful transmission, such as [TCP](../reference/connectors/tcp.md) but not successful reception.
-Yet others only acknowledge successful reception but not necessarily successful processing of the downstream system, such as [Websockets](../reference/connectors/ws.md).
+For example [the `udp_client` connector](../reference/connectors/udp.md) falls into this category.
+Other connectors only acknowledge successful transmission, such as [the `tcp_client` connector](../reference/connectors/tcp.md) but not successful reception.
+Yet others only acknowledge successful reception but not necessarily successful processing of the downstream system, such as [the `ws_client` connector](../reference/connectors/ws.md).

 Connectors like [`kafka_consumer`](../reference/connectors/kafka.md#consumer) [`wal`](../reference/connectors/wal.md) support event delivery and processing acknowledgements and are well suited for implementing workloads that can guarantee *at-least-once* delivery.
 This guarantee can, however, only hold if all participants honor the same guarantee.